 Unlike other such events, the festival is defined as much by the strength of its voices as with the intimate size of its gathering and the magical charm of its setting.
 It offers an opportunity to learn and enjoy one-to-one interactions with authors and experts in the fields of ecology, socio-cultural studies, art, music, cinema, sport and wildlife.

-Kapil Dhawan, Brand AdvisorKapil hails from the world of advertising and represents his award winning company - Tree Design as a co-founder in New Delhi.
+Kapil hails from the world of advertising and represents his award winning company - Tree Design as a co-founder in New Delhi.
 But his heart is also set in the mountains of Kumaon where he spends his out of office days in peace and serenity.
 His understanding of brands and giving them shape and life is borne from that serenity.
 He is also committed to the cause of working for social change in the remote regions and making a value driven impact in peoples lives.

-Ankita Singhal, Festival CoordinatorAnkita Singhal currently practices as lawyer at Allahabad, appearing in the High Court as well as before various other forums.
-She is the member of Free Legal Aid Committee of Allahabad High Court.
-Travelling and exploring new places and meeting people are her hobbies.
-She is an active member of NGO Sahyog which works towards protection of child rights and women empowerment.
+Ankita Singhal is a lawyer, currently practicing in Allahabad, appearing in the High Court and other forums.
+A keen traveler, she is also an active member of Sahyog, an NGO which works towards the protection of child rights and women empowerment.

 Areeb Khan, is our youngest team member currently pursuing his studies in Hospitality Management at the Kumaon University (The Hermitage) Nainital.
 He is highly creative and has a keen eye for photography.